Five Types of Interior Signage Every Office Should Have

 1. Signs in the Lobby

-Lobby signs quickly communicate your key information about your business.
+Lobby signs, like large house numbers, quickly communicate your key information about your business.
 They inform visitors about your company’s identity.
 They help to share your goals as a company, your motto, your target demographic, and your company culture.
 Lobby signs are a simple way to contribute to your brand because people see them as soon as they enter your establishment.

 Signs inside a lobby should be high quality, pleasing to the eye, professional, and cohesive with the surroundings.